Doing an MSc Thesis

 1. Each chapter has a separate author.
 In this case, the thesis is like an edited book, with each chapter written by someone.
 And, of course, the person who wrote the chapter also did the work/research described in this chapter.

-2. You include the mandatory Appendix A entitled “Distribution of Contributions”, which in detail outline for each group member what s/he did – both in terms of the empirical work (e.g. interviews, transcribing, coding, testing, evaluation) and in terms of writing the thesis.
+2. You include Appendix A entitled “Distribution of Contributions”, which in detail outlines for each group member what s/he did – both in terms of the empirical work (e.g. interviews, transcribing, coding, testing, evaluation) and in terms of writing the thesis.

 It is NOT permitted to write something like “The work was done equally by all group members”.